 Once you have decided to make a change and get help for your addiction problem, the next step is to explaore your treatment facility options.
 Keep in mind that there is no one-size fits all facility.
 The most effective way to find an appropriate treatment program that meets your particular needs is to speak with an addiction treatment professional who can assess your specific situation and give you various treatment facility options based on your exact needs.
 We can help you with this.
 Simply call our Drug Treatment Help-Line at 1-877-683-7818 and you will be connected to an addiction treatment specialist who can help you find the correct treatment program for you.

-The main reason more extended stay facilities have higher success rates is due to how addiction works as well as what occurs when someone stops using drugs.
-The thing is, somebody who recently abstains from drugs and alcohol isn't just coping through the short-lived physical symptoms of withdrawal whenever they abruptly abstain from their drug or drugs of preference, there are a lot of variables in play such as the addicted individual's emotional and psychological ties to alcohol and drugs that may be tough to break.
-Whenever you're an addict, it could start to seem that alcohol and drugs are your main true friend.
-While associated with the physical problems at the beginning stages of abstinence along with the inevitable emotional and psychological problems which go hand and hand with giving drugs up, it can take quite some time to become acquainted with this new lifestyle albeit the obvious best choice.
+The main reason more extended stay centers have higher rates of success is because of how addiction works and what occurs when someone ceases using drugs.
+The thing is, somebody that recently abstains from alcohol and drugs isn't just coping through the short-lived physical symptoms of withdrawal after they abruptly abstain from their drug or drugs of choice, there are plenty of additional factors in play like the addicted individual's emotional and mental ties to drugs which may be difficult to break.
+Once you're a drug addict, it might begin to seem like drugs are your main true friend.
+When followed by the physical challenges at the beginning stages of abstinence as well as the inevitable psychological and emotional problems which go hand and hand with giving drugs up, it can take a little while to become used to this new lifestyle even though it is the obvious best option.